Home » Baptism

 The essential part of the rite is unchanged, consisting of pouring water over the head while saying the Trinitarian formula.
 Anyone can baptize in an emergency, although the usual minister of the sacrament is a priest or deacon.
 Usually the rite includes anointing the forehead with holy oil to indicate that, even as Christ was anointed priest, prophet and king, so does the candidate now share in his everlasting life, participating in his glory as a member of his body.
 The newly baptized Christian carries the light of Christ out into the world.

-This sacrament is celebrated the third Sunday of the month during the 9:30 a.m. liturgy, except during Lent.
+This sacrament is celebrated either Saturday or Sunday during Mass, except during Lent.

 Couples need to contact the Office of Faith Formation (412-372-4577 x 208) to schedule an appointment for baptism preparation.
 Parents must attend a baptism preparation session prior to their child’s baptism.